DLR-Institute-of-Future-Fuels/gaspype/examples/sofc_methane.md

-# SOEC with Methane
+# SOFC with Methane

-This example shows a 1D isothermal SOEC (Solid oxide electrolyzer cell) model.
+This example shows a 1D isothermal SOFC (Solid oxide fuel cell) model.

-The operating parameters chosen here are not necessary realistic
+The operating parameters chosen here are not necessary realistic.

 ```python
 import gaspype as gp